redsach/redsach.github.io/_pages/research.md

 {% include base_path %}

-I have worked on a number of different research projects, ranging from improving earthquake damage assessment to identifying life on another planetary body.
-My areas of expertise however are in space plasma physics, terrestrial ionospheric physics, and data science / AI.
-Below is a summary of the research initiatives I have let.
-If you would like to know more, ccheck out _Publications_ or drop me an [email](mailto:sachin.reddy.18@ucl.ac.uk).
+I have worked on several research projects, ranging from improving earthquake damage assessment to identifying the habitability of Jupiter's moon Europa.
+My areas of expertise are space plasma physics, terrestrial ionospheric physics, and data science / AI.
+Below is a summary of the research initiatives I have led.
+To find out more check out my [cv](/cv) and [publications](/pubs).

 <br/>
 <br/>
----

 <br/>
 <br/>